alesanchezr/react-scripted-template/README.md

 ## Running this project

+There are two ways you can run the website, pick one:

-If you have python:
+A) If you have python:

 ```py
 $ pip install flask && python server.py
 ```

-If you have node and npm:
+B) If you have node and npm:

 ```bash
 $ npx -y http-server